carmelolg/JCAL/README.md

 `X` is a set of cell's neighbors (the most common neighborhood implementation are [MOORE](https://en.wikipedia.org/wiki/Moore_neighborhood) and [VON NEUMANN](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood)

  `o` is the transition function.
-This function implement the evolution of the natural or artificial phenomena represented by a Cellular Automata.
+This function implements the evolution of the natural or artificial phenomena represented by a Cellular Automata.

-Thanks to this mathematic model, it's possibile represent a lot of natural phenomena like landslides, lava flows and so on...
+Thanks to this mathematic model, it's possible represent a lot of natural phenomena like landslides, lava flows and so on...

 ## What about JCAL idea